-Our 1-3 day trips on the Polaris Supreme mainly target tuna (albacore, yellowfin, bluefin and bigeye) yellowtail and dorado.
-These species are fished in open water and on kelp patties from 50-300 miles from our home port of San Diego.
-All of these trips are run during the summer months when the waters outside of San Diego are at their warmest and abounding with these warm water species.
-Usually July 1st to September 15th.
+The Polaris Supreme's 1 to 3 day trips primarily target tunas, including albacore, yellowfin, bluefin and bigeye, plus yellowtail and dorado.
+These species are fished in open water and on kelp paddies from 50-300 miles from our home port of San Diego.
+All of these trips are run during the Spring, Summer and Fall months when the waters off San Diego are at their warmest.

-In the following we have complied a list of the type of gear and tackle most commonly brought on a 1-3 day trips.
-It is by not means a complete list and some people may even consider it to be more than needed.
-Our main goal is to help our passengers be as prepared as possible for their trip aboard the Polaris Supreme.
+Below is a list of the type of gear and tackle most commonly brought on 1-3 day trips.
+By no means a complete list but helpful recommendations to be as prepared as possible for you trip aboard the Polaris Supreme.

 - Duffel Bags

 - Bring 1 change per day.
-Light material is preferred so they dry quickly.
+Light, quick drying material preferred.

-- Bring 1 change per day.
-If you are sun sensitive - long sleeves would be in order.
-Light fabric for quick drying and coolness in hotter weather.
+- 1 change per day.
+Light fabric for quick drying and coolness.

-- Definitely bring a spare pair for every day.
+- Definitely bring a spare pair or two per day.

 - Jacket and Sweatshirt

-- It is sometimes very cool even during summer months when we run these trips.
+- It is sometimes very cool during the day and particularly when night fishing

 - A good arch support helps keep your feet from getting sore.